 The Ancient Ways: Connecting People project aims to create opportunities for people, particularly family groups, to discover, explore and enjoy the riches of the Cranborne Chase and Chalke Valley.
-We will be creating lots of new, mostly circular routes, producing new walking guides and encouraging everyone to lend a hand in the design and maintenance of these routes.
+With your help we will be creating lots of new, mostly circular routes, producing new walking guides and encouraging everyone to lend a hand in the design and maintenance of these routes.

 Our aim is to work with volunteers to create projects that will lead to the improvement of 35km of Rights of Way, maintenance of 75km Rights of Way, recording stories and features that help us understand the importance of these Ancient Ways.
 We’ll be making improvements to existing paths, linking up routes, widening access and identifying new informal parking spaces.

 We would like to work with local communities in the Chase & Chalke Landscape Partnership area to create a series of new walking, cycling and tramper-accessible routes through the Chase & Chalke Parish Walks initiative.
 Co-created with you this will enable people to come together through workshops to share their enthusiasm and passion for getting outdoors and help develop a Parish Walk for each parish, possibly even linking them up to create longer inter-parish walks.
 We will support the initiative by working with local communities and our fantastic volunteers to survey routes, make a significant number of improvements, improve waymarking, signage and maintenance.
 These routes won’t just benefit new recreational users, but will showcase the beauty and importance of the area for everyone, improving access and connecting more people with this wonderful landscape.